A social force, culture builder, educational center and powerful advocacy base, the Negro YWCA was vital to African Americans advancement in Omaha.

 However, the next year after Pegg spoke, in 1915, there was a battle within the association when his wife wouldn’t allow the group to continue to fund the home.
 According to the regularly mis-representing and frequently racist Omaha World-Herald, the group voted to disband and close the home.
 However, in 1916 they re-incorporated and continued operating the facility for another 40 years.

-In 1920, the Omaha World-Herald took great pride in the racist pronouncement that three white women had bought a house at 2306 North 22nd Street for the so-called Colored YWCA.
+In 1920, the Omaha World-Herald took great pride in the racist pronouncement that three white women had bought a house at 2306 North 22nd Street for the so-called North Side YWCA.
 Mrs. Charles Offutt, Mrs. Edward L. Burke and Mrs. Sam S. Caldwell were named as the benefactors who spent approximately $20,000 on buying, renovating and furnishing the house.
 A commercial kitchen and dormitories for African American women were built in the house.
 The house was seen as perfectly positioned because of its proximity to Zion Baptist, St. John AME, and a nearby shirt factory that employed 60 African American women daily.
 The article was proud to announce that a white woman from the “main” YWCA for the city would be responsible for overseeing the new location.

 During the same era, the Negro Y.W.C.A. purchased a new location for their Colored Old Folks Home at 3029 Pinkney Street.
 It stayed there until it closed permanently.